adinapoli/lambdacon-2015/slides/slides.md

 ------------------

-## Why Haskell? (contd.)

-- Because software development is a marathon, not a sprint.
+\center{
+  \textit{
-- "_It took me more time writing the specs that implementing the feature itself_"
+  "It took me more time writing the specs that implementing the feature itself."
+  }
+}

 \note{
 This sentence was told from one of our Ruby programmers during